In Data Studio, it's easy to improve your table charts readability by adding a column with a visual icon indicator.

 As we saw previously, you can add images to tables.
 We will use the same technique to compose the urls of the icons depending on the value of a field.

-To display icons in your reports, the corresponding images need to be accessible somewhere on the Internet.
+Our solution uses colorful icons.
+To display these icons in your reports, the corresponding images need to be accessible somewhere on the Internet.

 - Are from this official icon set from Google, which is free to use and modify.

 - Are available under Apache license version 2.0.

 - Use colors from Google's Material Design guidelines.

 Step 2: Choose your formatting

 Decide which icon to use.
 In this first example, we want one icon for each possible value of a 'Status' field associated to an order:

 Create a new calculated field on your data source.
 Give it a name, then write a formula like this one: